sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/VMProgrammingGuide.md

 - Stack cleanup responsibilities
 - DUMP opcode for debugging
 - Branch flag behavior (BZF branches when Z is false)
+- Using PUSHC to access carry flag for branching

 Remember: Arguments always start at BP+5, not BP+3!
 This is critical for correct function parameter access.
+All code must use VM opcodes - never use native 6502 instructions!